 Importantly, the insights gained from the work of these three scientists are leading to the development of new cancer therapies.

-For example, in December of last year, the FDA approved the drug olaparib (Lynparza™) for the treatment of advanced ovarian cancer in women who have inherited a deleterious BRCA1 or BRCA2 gene mutation.
+For example, in December of last year, the FDA approved the drug olaparib (Lynparza™) for the treatment of advanced ovarian cancer in women who have inherited a deleterious BRCA1 mutation.
 Mutations in these genes inactivate a DNA repair pathway called homologous recombination mediated repair.
 Olaparib inactivates a protein called PARP1, which is part of another DNA repair pathway known as base excision repair.
 The simultaneous inactivation of these two DNA repair mechanisms results in the accumulation of lethal amounts of DNA damage and cancer cell death.

 It All Begins with Basic Research

 When or where the next major advance in cancer research will occur is unknown, but it always begins with basic research—often in areas in which a direct application to medicine may not be immediately apparent, including areas such as physics, mathematics, and materials science.

 As we stress in NCI’s Annual Plan and Budget Proposal for Fiscal Year 2017, NCI has traditionally made substantial investments in basic research because the institute recognizes that basic research provides the foundation and the raw materials for applied research, including the translational and clinical research arising from the outstanding work of researchers like this year’s Nobel Laureates.